Sholinghur: Industry

-Connectivity

-Sholinghur has a railway station (which is about 13 km away from Sholinghur at Banavaram - Sholingapuram Station).
-Sholinghur also has a government hospital that was awarded Tamil Nadu's Best Maintenance Award for the year 2006–07.
+Sholinghur's primary industries are agriculture and lungi-textile weaving.
+The town has an IT company, and several TVS factories are nearby.

+Transport

-Government and private bus operators ply buses to Vellore, Tiruttani and Arakkonam every 15 minutes.
-There are also regular direct bus services available to Chennai, Vellore, Bengaluru, Kancheepuram, Chengalpattu, Tambaram, Tirupati, and Chittoor from the bus station.
+Sholinghur is on the West Line of the Chennai Suburban Railway.
+Its railway station, Banavaram–Sholingapuram, is about 13 km away.
+Government and private bus operators have service to Vellore, Tiruttani and Arakkonam, and there is direct bus service to Chennai, Vellore, Bengaluru, Kancheepuram, Chengalpattu, Tambaram, Tirupati, and Chittoor.

-Administrations and Politics
+Government

-The Sholinghur is a Municipality and legislative powers are vested in a body of 27 members, one each from the 27 wards.
-The legislative body is headed by an elected chairperson assisted by a deputy chairperson.

-Sholinghur (State Assembly Constituency) is part of Arakkonam (Lok Sabha constituency).

-Current M.L.A is Mr A.M.Muniratinam Mudhaliyar from Congress and M.P is S. Jagathrakshakan from DMK.
+The legislature has 27 members, one from each ward.
+It is headed by an elected chairperson, assisted by a deputy chairperson.
+Sholinghur is part of the Arakkonam Lok Sabha constituency.
+Its MLA is A. M. Munirathinam of the Congress Party, and its MP is S. Jagathrakshakan of the DMK.